fionacosima/3D-Force-Graph-Co-Occurrence/README.md

-# Data Self-Portrait - 3D Force Graph Visualization
+# Quantified Self-Portrait - 3D Force Graph Visualization

 ## Description
 This project was developed as part of the **Data Art** module in my master's program.
-The objective was to create a **data self-portrait** by analyzing selected Instagram chats, generating a **Co-Occurrence Matrix**, and visualizing it through a **3D Force Graph**.
+The objective was to create a **self-portrait** by analyzing selected Instagram chats, generating a **Co-Occurrence Matrix**, and visualizing it through a **3D Force Graph**.
 This visualization provides an artistic representation of my interactions in a unique data-driven form.
+To view my graph, skip the first steps and run directly the python -m http.server command.

 ## Project Overview
 This project involves three key components:
 1. **Data Pre-processing (dataAnalysis)**: Pre-processing selected Instagram chats to create a **Co-Occurrence Matrix**.
 2. **3D Visualization (index.html)**: The matrix data is visualized using a 3D Force Graph, rendered in the `index.html`.